arqalite/fire-king-guide/src/combos/ponix/fire.md

 >
 > That said, the ability to set up a 3-4 material Hyang (depending on whether you want to leave High Kirin on the field to be destroyed) allows for plenty of power and flexibility.
 >
-> Also, by having Kirin and Ponix in hand, you are less vulnerable to board breakers like [_Raigeki_], [_Lava Golem_], etc, and you can choose when to start interrupting your opponent.
+> Also, by having High Kirin and Ponix in hand, you are less vulnerable to board breakers like [_Raigeki_], [_Lava Golem_], etc, and you can choose when to start interrupting your opponent.